You may want to read:

-Lies the world tells you – You must be true to yourself.
+Lies the World Tells You – You must be true to yourself.

 You must be faithful to Christ.
 He is the one you live for, not for yourself.
 Living for yourself is the lie of the world—a self-centered, anti-Christ way of thinking.
 You are to die to yourself while fully trusting Christ, who knows better than you do.

-Lies you say in your marriage – It is your fault/I deserve better.
+Lies You Say in Your Marriage – It is your fault/I deserve better.

 You will never be happy if things always go your way.
 You will implode through your frequent imbibing of self-centeredness.
 You are called to be content as you learn how to be sufficient through Christ rather than your personal preferences or what may even be good desires (Philippians 4:11-13).

-Lies that distort the gospel – I must earn God’s love/God won’t protect me.
+Lies That Distort the Gospel – I must earn God’s love/God won’t protect me.

-Lies from the questions we ask – Does God really hear me?
+Lies from the Questions We Ask – Does God really hear me?

 The answer is similar to what you just read in #4 while adding to this a correct understanding of a theology of suffering.
 You are called to suffer, but if you equate suffering to God distancing Himself, you will not be able to understand God the way you should (1 Peter 2:18-25).

-Madison’s battles were not primarily against the people in her world.
+Mable’s battles were not primarily against the people in her world.
 Sure—her daddy did give her a raw deal.
 She also had some other bad things happen to her, which were caused by others.
 Her battles go much deeper than the things done to her.
 She is in a spiritual battle with the evil influences of this evil world.
 When Satan tempted Christ, there would not have been a temptation if Satan could not deliver on what he was offering.

 Your temptations come when Satan influences your desires, and the temptation is real because he can give you your evil desires.
 When your desires cooperate with evil influences, you can rest assured that a stronghold will be set up in your mind.
 When those lies take your brain captive, your body will follow suit.
 When you immerse your life mostly in the things of this world and its influences, you will be coerced, controlled, and captured by the things of this world—and that warfare will be in your mind.

 A gospel-informed mind can quickly take renegade thoughts captive to obey Christ, but you must take the battle in you seriously because your enemy takes it seriously.
 You must be influenced more by the Spirit to desire the things of God.
 It is also essential you surround yourself with people who can help you in this battle for your mind.